gears-/ILX526A/teensy/README.md

 | 72 | 36 |
 | 48 | 48 |

-The maximum signal one can generate from FTM is 1/2 of the bus clock.
+The maximum signal frequency one can generate from FTM is 1/2 of the bus clock.
 This corresponds to 24 MHz.

 ### FAQ